I have been a Methodist presbyteral minister in this circuit since 2012. Before that I was stationed not so far away in north west Leeds.

 After early years in Manchester, I grew up in Hertfordshire, then studied theology and philosophy in Oxford, was a primary school teacher in Oxfordshire, and worked for the Probation Service in a Probation and Bail Hostel in Manchester.
 Throughout all those years God had been shaping me and calling me to ordained ministry.
 Eventually I listened and said yes to God, and so trained for ministry in Cambridge, alongside more study of theology, before being sent to Leeds, where I have lived since 2007.
 I like it here and have now spent more of my life in Yorkshire than anywhere else – I might even be on my way to feeling like a Yorkshireman.

-In the circuit I work with Oakwood Church and Gipton Methodist Church.
+In the circuit I am Co-Superintendent and also work especially with Oakwood Church and Gipton Methodist Church.
 I very much enjoy being part of a team ministry at both churches, with my Church of England colleagues at Oakwood and my layworker colleague at Gipton.
-I am stationed half time in the circuit, and half time I am a lecturer at Cliff College where I teach theology at BA, MA and PhD levels.
+I am stationed part time in the circuit, and part time I am a lecturer at Cliff College where I teach theology at BA, MA and PhD levels.
 I feel very privileged to be able to fulfil these two aspects of my calling to ministry at the same time.

 I look forward to meeting you soon.